zongben/phroud/README.md

 Empack also introduces an error-handling model inspired by Rust, encouraging developers to handle errors explicitly using result types instead of relying on `throw` statements.

-The framework is designed to provide a fast and lightweight development experience.
+The framework is designed to provide a safe and lightweight development experience.

 ## Installation